Updated October 29, 2021

 When a hot bath is all you need, can Medicare help you soak safely?

-Taking a warm bath has many benefits, but as we age, getting in and out of bathtubs gets tricky.
+Taking a warm bath has many benefits, including stress relief.
+Add some whirlpool jets, and you’ve got some serious muscle relief as well.
+But as we age, getting in and out of bathtubs gets tricky.
 Even dangerous.
 Walk-in bathtubs have become a popular way for seniors to stay safe while bathing.
-But the cost of a walk-in bath can be too expensive for most seniors to get on their own.
+But the cost of a walk -in bath can be too expensive for most seniors to get on their own.

 In this article, we will go over the expenses of getting a walk-in tub, the likelihood of getting the expense covered by Medicare, and other options to consider when looking for safe bathing alternatives.
 Let’s go.

-Even though most seniors want walk-in tubs for safety reasons, it is unlikely that Original Medicare will cover the expense of getting a new walk-in tub installed in your home.
-This is because, as of July 2020, walk-in tubs are not considered “durable medical equipment” under Medicare rules.
+Most seniors want walk-in tubs for safety reasons, as well as therapeutic reasons.
+But, it is unlikely that Original Medicare (Medicare Part A and Part B) will cover the expense of getting a new walk-in tub installed in your home.
+This is because, as of March 2021, walk-in tubs are not considered durable medical equipment (DME) under Medicare rules.

-Also known as Medicare Part C or MA plan, a Medicare Advantage plan is regulated by Medicare but serviced by a private insurer.
-At a minimum, an MA plan must offer everything that Original Medicare does.
+Also known as Medicare Part C or MA plan, a Medicare Advantage plan is regulated by Medicare but serviced by a private insurance company.
+At a minimum, an MA plan must offer at least the same Medicare coverage that Original Medicare does.
 But most MA plans provide additional services and coverages.

 As of 2020, Medicare Advantage plans can offer more supplemental coverage to help people treat and cope with chronic conditions.
 Because of these changes, some Medicare Advantage plans may cover some, though probably not all, costs associated with walk-in tubs.